Stroma, Scotland: Communications

-Stroma lacked a regular connection to the mainland until 1879, when the Post Office subsidised a weekly boat service from Huna on the mainland and established a post office on the island.
-However, the volume of mail from Stroma proved so small that the service was grossly uneconomical.
+Stroma lacked a regular connection to the mainland until 1879, when the General Post Office subsidised a weekly boat service from Huna on the mainland and established a post office on the island.
+However, the volume of mail sent from Stroma proved so small that the service was grossly uneconomical.
 By the 1950s, the Post Office was spending 1s.
 2d. for each letter worth 2½d. in postage.

 For many years, the islanders had no means of contacting the mainland in emergencies other than signalling with hand lamps and hoping that someone would see them.
-A radio telephone was installed in 1935, and in 1953 a telephone cable was laid.
-A red telephone box was installed in the centre of the island, symbolic of the 6 millionth phone box installation in the UK.
-It is still there today, though no longer in use.
+A radio telephone was installed in 1935, and in 1953; a telephone cable was laid.
+A red telephone box was installed in the centre of the island, symbolic of the six-millionth phone box installation in the UK.
+It is still there today, though no longer in use due to the abandonment of the island.

-It was not until 1894 that Stroma gained its first artificial landing point, a pier built from Portland cement near Nethertown at a cost of £800.
-In 1955, Caithness County Council constructed a new harbour on the south coast of the island at the then great cost of £28,500.
+It was not until 1894 that Stroma gained its first artificial landing point, a pier built from Portland cement near Nethertown at a cost of £800 (equivalent to around £90,000 in 2025).
+In 1955, Caithness County Council constructed a new harbour on the south coast of the island at a cost of £28,500 (equivalent to around £650,000 in 2025).
 Although it was intended to help stem the exodus of people from the island, Stroma was abandoned only a few years after the harbour's completion.

-In the late 1930s Highland Airways looked into the possibility of including Stroma in the hospital ambulance plane service that was then in operation.
+In the late-1930s, Highland Airways looked into the possibility of including Stroma in the hospital ambulance plane service that was then in operation.
 On 19 August 1937, Captain E. E. Fresson of Highland Airways landed a small aircraft in farmland adjoining the Mains of Stroma, and the following spring the islanders cleared an area of moorland on the west side of the island to create an airstrip.
 The first official flight landed in June 1938.
-However, the Second World War prevented any further developments and a regular service was not established.
+However, the Second World War prevented any further developments and a regular service was never established.
 After the war, Highland Airways was taken over by British European Airways, which abandoned any interest in serving the island.

-Today, Stroma has no regular communications with the mainland.
-The island's owner ran occasional boat trips there on weekends for visitors, including Prince Charles, who painted watercolours of the abandoned houses.
+Today, due to a lack of need, Stroma has no regular communications with the mainland.
+The island's owner ran occasional boat trips there on weekends for visitors, including then-Prince Charles, who painted watercolours of the abandoned houses.